Sticky Vicky

-Victoria María Aragüés Gadea (born 15 April 1943), also known as Vicky Leyton and professionally as Sticky Vicky, is a retired dancer and illusionist known for her vaginal magic show.
-Vicky's last performance was in autumn 2015.
+Victoria María Aragüés Gadea (15 April 1943 – 29 November 2023), also known as Vicky Leyton and professionally as Sticky Vicky, was a Spanish ballet dancer and illusionist known for her vaginal magic show.
+Her career spanned almost 50 years, with her final performance taking place in autumn 2015.

 Early life

 Born in Santa Cruz de Tenerife on 15 April 1943, Leyton moved to Barcelona with her mother when her father left the family.
 She studied classical ballet for 15 years, later working as a dancer.
 With her sister, a contortionist, she performed in a musical dance show.
 A businessman gave her the stage name of Vicky Leyton, by which she was known for the rest of her life.
 Leyton later managed El Molino, a theatre on the Avinguda del Paral·lel in Barcelona.